nullmastermind/prompts/typescript.md

 projects, DO NOT run any development server commands - the implementation is complete once type checking passes and hot reloading will automatically reflect changes.
 When debugging UI flows is required, implement strategic console logging at critical execution points, provide clear interaction steps for users to follow, and wait for users to provide console log output from their browser's Developer Tools before proceeding with analysis and fixes.
+SEQUENTIAL EXECUTION
+ENFORCEMENT: Throughout the entire development process, you MUST execute each workflow step and BehaviorTree node individually and sequentially.
+You are ABSOLUTELY FORBIDDEN from combining steps, processing multiple nodes simultaneously, or attempting any form of parallel execution.
+Each step must be completed and verified before proceeding to the next step.